What are aphids?

 Aphids form a single, very large group of insects: the super- family Aphidoidea, belonging to the order Hemiptera.
 The aphids discussed here all belong to the family Aphididae, a family containing many species that cause damage in cultivated crops.
 The most significant aphids that occur in greenhouses are:

-- Myzus persicae subsp. persicae (peach potato aphid) and Myzus persicae subsp. nicotianae (tobacco aphid) on various vegetable and ornamental crops.
+- Myzus persicae subsp. persicae (green peach aphid) and Myzus persicae subsp. nicotianae (tobacco aphid) on various vegetable and ornamental crops.

 - Aphis gossypii (cotton aphid), mainly on Cucurbitaceae, but also on chrysanthemums, and sweet pepper.